BBS1-n/CandleShop-UI/README.md

 ![LOGO](img/logo_small.png)

 The BBS1 Lüneburg sells candles.
-This website was created for this sale
+This website was created to advertise the candles.

 # Project setup